08 Apr What to Do if Your Dog is Overweight

 Occasionally there are some dogs that need next-level weight management… either they are considered clinically obese, or their first diet plan did not result in weight loss (or possibly, resulted in weight gain… ahh!).
 The veterinarian will start out the same way, with blood and urine testing to rule out disease-causing conditions, and calculations for daily caloric intake, allowing for weight loss.
 Then, they are more likely to reach for the “bigger guns”– the prescription reduced-calorie diets like Royal Canin Weight Control, Purina Pro Plan Overweight Management, and Hill’s R/D or Metabolic.

-So if you’re wondering, how much should I feed my dog if it’s overweight, consult your veterinarian before trying out a diet.
-These diets are designed to be used as a therapeutic “treatment” to get obesity under control.
+So if you’re wondering, how much should I feed my dog if she’s overweight, consult your veterinarian before trying out a diet.
+Diets for dogs are designed to be used as a therapeutic “treatment” to get obesity under control.
 They are commonly used for a period of months, and once weight loss goals are reached, changing to a maintenance light/low-calorie diet for dogs might be attempted for the long term.
 Reaching the goal is often not the hardest part of the weight loss adventure though.
 It takes continued work, exercise, and regular weigh-ins to keep the pounds off too!
+Monitor their daily treat intake too, and try some healthy treats for dogs on diets!

 Don’t Forget The Exercise!